Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 Dancers at the Mezcal Festival in Tlacolula, Oaxaca

-Seeing as Oaxaca is one of the most culturally and ethnically diverse states in Mexico, it is perhaps the number one destination in terms of festivals.
+Seeing as Oaxaca is one of the most culturally and ethnically diverse states in Mexico, it is perhaps the number one destination for festivals.

-Thanks to the many indigenous groups and sub-groups, Oaxaca’s event calendar always has something going on.
+Thanks to the many indigenous groups and subgroups, Oaxaca’s event calendar is always full.

 And I don’t mean just Día de Muertos, either.

-In fact, one of the biggest festivals to take place in Oaxaca that is a must-experience is called La Guelaguetza.
+In fact, one of the biggest festivals in Oaxaca, a must-experience, is called La Guelaguetza.

-During this festival—one of the most important in Oaxaca—folklore, dance, gastronomy, and more, come together in vivid harmony.
+During this festival—one of the most important in the region—folklore, dance, gastronomy, and more, come together in vivid harmony.

 “This festival is a great ethnic and cultural mosaic that is expressed in multiple languages, dances, songs, dresses and customs of the Oaxacan people.
 The celebration has acquired world renown and has the participation of the eight folkloric regions of the State: La Costa, La Cañada, La Mixteca, La Sierra Norte, Sierra Sur, Papaloapan, El Istmo, and Los Valles Centrales.”